 A Medicaid Asset Protection Trust is an Irrevocable Trust.
 The person creating the Trust is known as the Grantor.
 You, the Grantor, will name the Trustee and the Beneficiaries of your Trust.
 You will provide the Trustee direction how they are to manage the Trust.
 You will control the Trustee.

 Creating a Medicaid Asset Protection Trust will protect your assets.
 Your family will benefit from this Trust.
-At Martin Law, PC, we serve clients throughout the Hudson Valley.
+At Martin Law, PC, we serve clients throughout the Dutchess County.

 A few benefits of having a properly drafted Medicaid trust include the following: